 Walking – Your steps to health

-Stand up, take a leg tensioner or best of all, a brisk walk.
-Now it is proven that it is the small in everyday life excercise that makes a big difference.
-We at Healthy Family took a chat with chief physician Anders Hansen, about modern research that proves that physical activity gives great effects on both body and soul.
+Stand up, stretch your legs or, best of all, take a brisk walk.
+It has now been proven that it’s the little things in everyday life that make a big difference.
+We at Healthy Family had a chat with head physician Anders Hansen about modern research proving that physical activity has a great effect on both body and soul.

-We don’t have to run marathons, get abs or become the worst training geeks.
-We don’t even have to get sweaty.
-New modern research shows that all forms of physical activity give so many more positive health effects than we previously thought.
-To stand at the desk an hour per day or run out on the break and play for a few minutes.
+We don’t have to run marathons, get abs or become the most hardcore gym obsessives.
+We don’t even have to break a sweat.
+New modern research shows that all forms of physical activity bring so many more positive health effects than we previously thought.
+Standing at your desk for an hour per day or running outside to play for a few minutes during break time.
 Everything makes a difference.

-But by far the best health effects provide a half-hour pulse-pounding activity every day, such as a walk or a bike ride, showing several international studies.
+However, the ultimate health benefits can be found in a half-hour pulse-raising activity every day, such as a walk or a bike ride, as several international studies have shown.

-– Would everyone exercise half an hour every day, we would feel so much better, be healthier, happier, live longer and get a little smarter.
-It is with the body that we also train our brains when we exercise our bodies,” Anders explains.
+“If everyone exercised for half an hour every day, we would feel so much better, we would be healthier, happier, live longer and get a little smarter.
+We train our brains when we exercise our bodies,” Anders explains.

-He has been researching the brain for 15 years and has taken part in major international surveys, which show the relationship between exercise and health.
+He has been researching the brain for 15 years and has taken part in major international surveys that have shown the relationship between exercise and health.
 When he understood what amazing health effects exercise provides, he was not only overwhelmed but also frustrated.

-Daily exercise prevents most of our most common diseases such as: cancer, dementia, hypertension, cardiovascular disease and diabetes 2.
-It applies to everyone, both children, adults and the elderly.
+Daily exercise helps prevent the majority of our most common diseases, such as cancer, dementia, hypertension, cardiovascular disease and type-2 diabetes.
+This applies to everyone — children, adults and the elderly.

 Anders Hansen’s tips for a healthier family life:

-✔️ reduce the sedentary lifestyle: walk, take the stairs or a detour to kindergarten, school or job.
+✔️ Be less sedentary: walk, take the stairs or the long way to kindergarten, school or work.

-✔️ children’s brains work much better if they get moving.
+✔️ Children’s brains work much better if they exercise.

-✔️ have strict screen time rules.
-It’s okay to lock in your phone.
+✔️ Set strict screen-time.
+It’s okay to lock phones away.

-✔️ go on a glowalk.
-Memory tests show that you learn 20 percent more vocabulary if you hear them when you walk.
+✔️ Go on a walk to learn words.
+Memory tests show that you learn 20 percent more vocabulary if you hear words when walking.

-Forget crosswords – it’s with your body that you train your brain
+Forget crosswords – you train your brain with your body

-Many people believe that the brain is trained with crossword puzzles or clever brain training apps, but there is no research to show that it works.
+Many people believe that we train our brains using crossword puzzles or clever brain-training apps, but there is no research to show that this works.

-“It’s not what the children do that is important without them doing anything.
+“It’s not what children do that is important — it’s simply that they do something.
 What matters is how intense the activity is and how long it lasts.
-For maximum effect on the brain should young move at least 30 minutes per day, but also shorter time does benefit.
+For the maximum effect on the brain, young people should exercise for at least 30 minutes per day, but also shorter periods can be beneficial.
 After 12 minutes of activity, both concentration and reading comprehension are improved.
-Through 4 minutes of physical activity, such as jogging, makes it easier to concentrate.
-Regular activity a few times a week for at least 2-3 months provides improved mathematical ability, increased creativity and better ability to keep focus and ignore impulses, says Anders Hansen.
+Even just 4 minutes of physical activity, such as jogging for example, can make it easier to concentrate.
+Regular activity a few times per week for at least 2-3 months leads to improved mathematical ability, increased creativity and a greater ability to maintain focus and ignore impulses,” says Anders Hansen.

 Sitting down is just as dangerous as smoking

-For the already saved training enthusiast, the results of the research will be confirmation that “I’m right!”.
+For the already converted training enthusiast, the results of the research will be confirmation that “I’m doing things right!”.
 The challenge, says Anders Hansen, is to reach those who do not exercise at all.
 If they can be inspired by the new research, the health effects would be enormous.
-But getting people to rise from the couch is not so easy.
-Lethargy is a part of human nature.
+But getting people to get up off the couch is not so easy.
+Lethargy is part of human nature.

-“Being physical active is not about being sporty but about giving the body and the brain the best conditions to work as well as possible.
-We do this by excercising.
-Not by top teams, winning a match or pumping biceps.
-And if you don’t get the magical half hour every day, everything you do is counted.
-For those who do not move at all and who start exercising, it will have immediate effect.
-If you move for a long time, the effects will be even greater.
+“Being physically active is not about being sporty but about giving the body and the brain the best conditions to work as well as possible.
+We do this by exercising, not by being in the top teams, winning a match or pumping our biceps.
+And if you don’t get time for that magic half hour every day, anything you do counts.
+For those who usually do nothing at all and start exercising, it will have an immediate effect.
+If you exercise for a long time, the effects will be even greater.